This question threw me. For two reasons:

 The bite power of a human is about 1,317 Newtons.
 The Megalodon closes its jaws with a force of between 108,514 and 182,201 Newtons.
 The average bus window is made of tempered glass, which could be broken by an immensely strong human with a solid object - or one hungry shark.

-The key to eating a bus (words I thought I’d never type) is much like cracking a steel Easter egg: with one steady thumb, or one battle-chipped dinosaur tooth, we put stress on the object’s surface by pushing down with extreme force until it snaps.
+The key to eating a bus (words I thought I’d never type) is probably much like cracking a steel Easter egg: with one steady thumb, or one battle-chipped megalodon tooth, we put stress on the object’s surface by pushing down with extreme force until it snaps.
 Once your chocolate/window snaps, you can bite your way around until you’ve enjoyed the petrol-fused nutrients of a TfL bus.